Find Affordable College Courses

 Bismarck, ND

-Bismarck State College landed the #16 spot in the 2023 rankings for the best engineering technologies programs.
+Bismarck State College did quite well in this year’s ranking of the best schools for engineering technologies students.
+It came in at #16 on the list.
 BSC is a small public school located in the city of Bismarck.

 After completing their degree, engineering tech graduates from BSC carry an average student debtload of $11,962.